-Networking And Cross-Country Learning
+Networking and Cross-Country Learning

-Organising And Capacity Building
+Organising and Capacity Building

-Advocacy And Engagement
+Advocacy and Engagement

-Home-based workers are largely seen as working on a hobby or to ‘pass time’.
-However, they are in fact, contributors to their nation’s economy, their community, and their families.
+Home-based workers are largely seen as working on a hobby or to ‘pass time’ despite being contributors to their nation’s economy, their community, and their families.
 Their work and contributions go unrecognised largely because they remain invisible and unrecognised as workers.
 This leaves them without a voice at the societal, political, and economic levels.
 With the backing of ILO’s Convention 177 on Home Work and national policies for home-based work, we strive towards changing this scenario.
 We strongly advocate for the identity and recognition of home-based workers as workers, for their voice to be heard and for their rights including social protection.

-Statistics And Research
+Statistics and Research

-Market Linkages And Economic Security
+Market Linkages and Economic Security

 Home-based workers find it difficult to attain economic security because of irregular work and low wages or piece rate.
-On one hand, the self-employed, own-account workers do not have access to market intelligence nor to competitive markets.
+On one hand, the self-employed, own-account workers do not have access to market intelligence or competitive markets.
 On the other hand, home-workers are routinely exploited by middlemen and sub-contractors.
 HNSA develops programmes that focus on skill building.
 It also nurtures organising efforts that result in home-based workers voicing their concerns and negotiating better terms for themselves.
 We also back initiatives that create access to markets, build social enterprises, and promote ethical supply chains.

-Social Security And Intervention Portfolio
+Social Security and Intervention Portfolio